ghusta/strutsspringdataexample/strutsspringdataexample/README.md

 (http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/orm.html#orm-jpa)
 to setup Spring integration with JPA.

-The application also uses the Spring Data JPA library to have Spring automatically create a PersonRepository bean to manage interaction between Person objects and the data repository.
+The application also uses the **Spring Data JPA** library to have Spring automatically create a PersonRepository bean to manage interaction between Person objects and the data repository.
 The PersonRepository bean Spring creates is based on the PersonRepository interface in the repository package.
-See - http://www.springsource.org/spring-data for more information about Spring Data JPA.
+See http://www.springsource.org/spring-data for more information about Spring Data JPA.

-The JPA persistence.xml file is found in src/test/resources/META-INF for testing and for the deployed webapp the persistence.xml file is in src/main/webapp/META-INF.
+The JPA _persistence.xml_ file is found in src/test/resources/META-INF for testing and for the deployed webapp the persistence.xml file is in src/main/webapp/META-INF.

-The Spring configuration file for the tests--applicationContextTest.xml--is found in src/test/resources.
+The Spring configuration file for the tests _applicationContextTest.xml_ is found in src/test/resources.
 The Spring configuration file for the web application is found in src/main/resources.